EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 ## Terminology

-* Token Agent (TA) - native app on a device that can request authorizations for other apps on the device or within the application context in a device network.
+* Trust Agent (TA) - native app on a device that can request authorizations for other apps on the device or within the application context in a device network.

 * Authorization service (AP) - OpenID Connect authorization service/ authorization provider.